 9.3 Upgrade to Qt5 after next release of ParaView

 The work related to upgrade QTable from Qt3 to Qt5 is non-trivial.
-The work will be planned and assigned to developers.
+The work will be planned and assigned to selected developers.

 PM Report

 ND presented the PM report to PMB.
 The full PM report can be found via the link listed above.
 PMB endorsed the PM report.